top of page

 Rose Garden improvements

 A working group was set up after the 2024 Annual General Meeting to start thinking about priorities, and shared its initial proposals at the recent 2025 AGM.
-Now we are moving into a consultation and detailed design phase before tackling the tricky problem of funding... and then carrying out the work.
+We have consulted widely on the plans, including a Community Survey that the team took in person to all houses that directly overlook the garden, to seek people's views.
+Now we are moving into the fundraising and detailed design phase - and beginning to think about the practicalities of implementation.
+We will update residents at the HHGERA Annual General Meeting on March 19th.

-There’s a lot to be considered.
-For instance, we’d like continuity with the Estate’s first 100 years by including the cherry trees and roses that have been here since the start.
+It's a big area and could be so much more attractive!
+But there's a lot to think about.
+We’d like continuity with the Estate’s first 100 years by including the cherry trees and roses that have been here since the start.
 But we must also be mindful of climate change as any new trees will have to cope with changing weather if they’re to survive the next 100 years.
 Will we need shady areas to protect from hot sun, or plants that can survive much wetter winters?
 And how about new plant pests and diseases?

 We want to keep the surrounding hedge, as it helps to create a safe place for small children to play.
 But how to balance making the area welcoming for all, against discouraging antisocial behaviour and protecting the security of surrounding houses?
-Should dogs be allowed?
-What about the competing demands of community gardening and events, and a more natural garden that would be designed to encourage wildlife?
-For the time being, we would ask Estate residents to be considerate when using the Rose Garden and to respect the current rules which do not allow ball games, picnics or dogs.
+For instance, the community survey showed strong support for dogs to be allowed, but only if they are kept on leads.
+The plans must balance the competing demands of community gardening and events, and a more natural garden designed to encourage wildlife.
+For the time being, the Estate gardeners will continue to cut the grass and the hedges but not to make any major changes.
+We would ask Estate residents to be considerate when using the Rose Garden and to respect the current rules which do not allow ball games, picnics or dogs.

-We’re planning lots of consultation events, including visits to the houses overlooking the garden and the online questionnaire you can complete by clicking here.
-So do get involved and let us know what you think.
+You can read a summary of replies to the community survey by clicking here.
+Or email rosegarden@hhgera.com to get involved and let us know what you think.
 This page will be updated regularly as the project moves forward.
 So here are some more links to click through to:

 © Copyright Hanger Hill Garden Estate 2020